bennettnw2/lpic101-Notes/107-AdminstrativeTasks.md

 ### Working with the System's Locale
-This is important if you are working on Linux systems around the world By modifying a system's locale you get get it to use different character encodings and keyboards
+This is important if you are working on Linux systems around the world By modifying a system's locale you can get it to use different character encodings and keyboards
 * ##### `locale`
   * this will show you the system's `locale` settings
   * things like encoding type and language
   ```
-  LANG=en US.UTF-8
+  LANG=en_US.UTF-8
   LC_NUMERIC="en_US.UTF-8"
   ...
   LC_ALL